jmenaguale22/opal-rollbar/README.md

 ## Usage

-Use this link to add javascript Rollbar functionality https://rollbar.com/docs/notifier/rollbar.js/
+Use this link to add javascript Rollbar functionality https://rollbar.com/docs/notifier/rollbar.js/ Make sure to use your post_client_item access token from Rollbar for the accessToken in the above link.

 Use Rollbar just as you would on server-side Ruby.